 - 4.1 Scheduling an Appointment.
 Students with disabilities must first establish that they have a qualified disability by scheduling an appointment with the Office of Accessibility Services (OAS) for an intake meeting with an OAS Coordinator.
 (See How to Request Accommodations for contact information and an Application for Services.)
-Students should make this appointment as soon as possible upon enrollment with the University. - 4.2 Intake Meeting: Students must bring the following documents to the intake meeting: 1) a completed Application for Services form (See How to Request Accommodations for a copy of the form) and documentation to support their qualified disability.
-Supporting documentation should include any or all of the following: - 4.2.1 Last IEP/504 Plan from high school - 4.2.2 Recent psychological evaluation - 4.2.3 Letter from physician documenting the disability which includes date, diagnosis, severity and recommendation for accommodations. - 4.3 A copy of the student's approved documentation and intake form will be retained in the OAS.
-This documentation will also serve as a reference to identify future reasonable accommodations. - 4.4 Students whose documentation is approved will be considered to have a qualified disability and eligible for future reasonable accommodation. - 4.5 If the OAS Coordinator determines that the student's documentation does not indicate a qualified disability, the student will not be approved for any academic accommodations.
+Students should make this appointment as soon as possible upon enrollment with the University or after the potential need for an accommodation becomes known. - 4.2 Intake Meeting: Students must bring the following documents to the intake meeting: 1) a completed Application for Services form (See How to Request Accommodations for a copy of the form) and documentation to support their qualified disability.
+Supporting documentation may include any or all of the following: - 4.2.1 Last IEP/504 Plan from high school - 4.2.2 Recent psychological evaluation - 4.2.3 Letter from physician documenting the disability which includes date, diagnosis, severity, duration, and recommendation for accommodations. - 4.2.4 The University is not required to lower or substantially modify its standards to accommodate a student or applicant with a disability.
+Students who received accommodations for disability in high school, through an IEP or otherwise, should be mindful that the standard for accommodations in higher education is different than the standard in elementary and secondary school, and the University may not be required to provide the same accommodations. - 4.3 A copy of the student's approved documentation and intake form will be retained in the OAS.
+This documentation will also serve as a reference to identify future reasonable accommodations. - 4.4 As part of its interactive process with the students, the OAS Coordinator may request that the student consent to allowing the Coordinator to communicate with the student's health or mental health care provider, to obtain more information about the student's limitations and discuss potential accommodations.
+The Coordinator shall not communicate with a provider unless the student has signed a consent form compliant with the Health Insurance Portability and Accountability Act (HIPAA).

+- 4.5 Students whose documentation is approved will be considered to have a qualified disability and eligible for reasonable accommodation. - 4.6 If the OAS Coordinator determines that the student's documentation does not indicate a qualified disability, the student will not be approved for an accommodation.